-Last month, McDonald’s Corp begun testing its long-awaited U.S. mobile ordering app after almost a year in development.
+McDonald’s Corp began testing U.S. mobile ordering app after almost a year of development.
 The testing will go for a few more months before the app hits public beta.
-Why so much of testing?
+Why so much testing?

 Well Starbucks Corp ran into various service hiccups when they launched their app a few years ago.
 App orders poured in faster than they could be processed, forming backlogs that drove away annoyed walk-in patrons.

 Owing to growing competition, and the fear of losing its ‘Hip’ tag, Starbucks Inc pushed the mobile app development and rushed the half-baked app through the testing phase.